RoCE - Rocky

 !

 ECN parameters are configurable per queue level.
-But ECN is disables by default along with WRED, this is why we specify “ecn” at the end of the WRED line.
+But ECN is disabled by default along with WRED, this is why we specify “ecn” at the end of the WRED line.

 The result of this configuration is: